spacebarchat/docs/docs/setup/clients/official/react.md

 The client is currently hosted at [https://app.{{ project.domain }}](https://app.{{ project.domain }}).
-You can use it to connect to our official instance by default, or you can use it to connect to your own instance by editing the `Instance` field on the login page (This requires having [wellknown](/setup/server/wellknown/) setup).
+You can use it to connect to our official instance by default, or you can use it to connect to your own instance by editing the `Instance` field on the login page.

-Replace the above endpoints with your own.
-If your domain name is `https://whatever.notasite`, then you'll most likely want to enter
-`https://whatever.notasite/api/v9` for the API endpoint, etc.
+!!! note

+    If you've set up [wellknown](/setup/server/wellknown/), you can enter that address here.
+    I.e. `https://spacebar.chat`.
+If you haven't, you'll need to enter the API endpoint address

+!!! warning

+    If you're using the app at [https://app.{{ project.domain }}](https://app.{{ project.domain }}),
+    you'll need to make sure your instance allows CORS from that address.

 ## Setup/Building